Learn how to connect and configure MIDI controllers with the MPC One/Live/X, including multiple controller set ups.

 Learn how to set up and use the MPC’s most slept-on feature, the Patched Phrase.

-Use the MPC Live and MPC X to build a life-like acoustic drum kit using round robins chopped from a live break!
+Use the MPC Live, MPC One and MPC X to build a life-like acoustic drum kit using round robins chopped from a live break!

 Harness the power of subtractive synthesis in your MPC to design your own sounds and instruments!